overthq/Pecunia/README.md

 # Pecunia

-Pecunia is an app that focuses on making crypto more accessible to everyday users.
+Pecunia is a crypto wallet that focuses on making crypto more accessible to everyday users.
+It enables users to send/receive crypto with low fees, and carry out other kinds of transactions like split payments, fundraisers and recurring payments (subscriptions).

 ## Motivation and Goals